-Recently, Vpr brands, a foreign e-cigarette company, has filed a lawsuit against three e-cigarette companies, accusing them of violating the patent of its product "auto draw".
+Recently, Vpr brands, a foreign e-cigarette company, has filed a lawsuit against three e-cigarettes companies, accusing them of violating the patent of its product "auto draw".

 Vpr brands and intellectual property company sriplaw sued Mong, B & G Trading and lightfire holding.